 UNIDROIT is in the process of adopting a fourth Protocol under the umbrella of the Cape Town Convention, the MAC Protocol, which will cover mining, agricultural and construction equipment.
 This article addresses a challenge faced by the MAC Protocol that was not encountered in the development of the previous Protocols - the potential for MAC equipment to be associated with immovable property in ways that result in the holder of an interest in the immovable property acquiring an interest in the associated MAC equipment under the law of the State in which the immovable property is located.
 The article first discusses how civil law and common law jurisdictions traditionally address the situation of security interests in movables that become associated with immovable property.
 It then explains and evaluates how the three alternatives in Article VII of the current draft of the MAC Protocol deal with this issue.
 Finally, it sheds some light on the outstanding issues with respect to Alternative A of Article VII of the MAC Protocol that will need to be dealt with in the run up to the diplomatic conference for the adoption of the MAC Protocol, which is expected to go ahead in the near future.

 von Bodungen, Benjamin and Mooney, Charles W. Jr., "Immovable-Associated Equipment under the Draft Mac Protocol: A Sui Generis Challenge for the Cape Town Convention" (2017).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2134.

 Agriculture Law Commons, Banking and Finance Law Commons, Commercial Law Commons, Construction Law Commons, Economic Policy Commons, International Business Commons, International Economics Commons, International Law Commons, Law and Economics Commons, Natural Resources Law Commons, Policy Design, Analysis, and Evaluation Commons, Property Law and Real Estate Commons, Secured Transactions Commons